-If you are attempting to deploy to a computer containing a storage or network adapter that is not supported by the Linux distribution, then you will have to obtain and add drivers for those devices to the installation source files prior to installation.
+When deploying to a computer containing a storage or network adapter that is not supported by the Linux distribution, the correct drivers will have to be obtained and added to the installation source files prior to installation.
 This process has been described in Appendix 1 for Red Hat distributions and Appendix 2 for SuSE distributions.